 3. Copper Sulfate: This crystal, also called bluestone, is a beautiful translucent blue with an interesting six-sided flattened shape with sharply angled ends.
 It grows quickly, cleanly and easily in an attractive blue solution that is easy to see through.
 The resulting crystals are stable.

-collecting information for this page, I came across an outstanding
+While collecting information for this page, I came

 Kenneth G. Libbrecht, a professor of Physics at Caltech.
 This site has dozens of incredible pictures of snowcystals (snowflakes) and is well worth a visit.
 This site also presents plans for a very inexpensive and easy to build water crystal (snowflake) growing chamber.
 I made one and it worked very well.
 After making a few modifications to accommodate my digital camera I was able to take several pictures of the water crystals I grew and have posted them a little further down this article.
 They don't come remotely close to the crystals grown and photographed by Professor Libbrecht but serve to demonstrate that his design is forgiving enough for even a novice like me to succeed with it.
 For this I am profoundly grateful to Dr. Libbrecht.

 Here's what the snowflake growing chamber I made looks like: